Guasacaca is Venezuela’s unique version of guacamole. It’s easy to make, healthy, vibrant, fresh and bursting with delicious flavor!

 - Guasacaca can also be transformed into a wonderful salad dressing.
 Just add more lime juice and oil, to taste.

 - Because of the fresh lime juice and vinegar, guasacaca will keep its vibrant green for 2-3 days.
 Keep it refrigerated in an airtight container.

 - I use my Cuisinart food processor to make this guasacaca.
 I love this little kitchen workhorse and keep it on my counter for quick access.
 It’s super sturdy – like they used to make food processors!
 I’ve had mine for several years and was surprised to see the price has come DOWN since I bought it.
 If you’re in the market for a food processor, this one’s a winner!

 - 2 large ripe avocados seeded (I use Haas)

 - ½ medium onion halved

-- 1 small bell pepper seeded and quartered
+- 1 small green or yellow bell pepper seeded and quartered

 - 1-2 medium jalapeño stemmed and seeded